 “To succeed in life, you need three things: a wishbone, a backbone and a funny bone.” — Reba McEntire

 This is a 101 list of some of the best insights and actions for work and life.

-This is the stuff you can use to change your frame, to change your game.
+You can use these actionable insights to change your frame, to change your game.

 101 Amazing Insights for Life and Work